signalfx/maestro-ng/docs/environment.rst

 - ``privileged``, a boolean specifying whether the container should run in privileged mode or not (defaults to ``false``);

+- ``read_only``, a boolean specifying whether the container root filesystem should be mount as read only or not.

 - ``cap_add``, Linux capabilities to add to the container (see the documentation for `docker run`_;